appwrite/appwrite/docs/references/functions/get-specs.md

-Get allowed function and cpus values on this instance.
+Get allowed function memory and cpus values on this instance.